rwvx7/destination_driver_matcher/README.md

 To create a virtual environment, run the following while in the project root directory:
 `$ virtualenv acme_env`

-A folder named 'acme_env' will be created in the current directory and python executables related to that python virtual environment will be stored there.
+A folder named `acme_env` will be created in the current directory and python executables related to that python virtual environment will be stored there.
 To activate the virtualenv, run the following:
 `$ source acme_env/bin/activate`